Obituary of Ronald "Rocky" Garen Thomas

 Rocky loved the outdoors, and was an avid skier on both water and snow.
 He loved all water sports and relished sharing this love with his two girls.
 He enjoyed traveling to new places, but he also loved being home with his family.
 He especially loved spending time with his mother, and often joined her in many church activities, particularly with the church’s community meal programs.
 Rocky would eagerly help out in all aspects of the meal planning and serving.
 Rocky could often be found chatting and laughing with the guests, making sure they had everything they needed and that they felt “right at home.”

 Rocky will be missed and mourned by all who love him, and he leaves his legacy of love in his wake.
 A smile, an encouraging word and sometimes shameless flattery were his calling cards.
 An encounter with Rocky left the people he interacted with always feeling a bit better than they had before they saw him and he brought smiles, joy and laughter wherever he went.

 Visitation will be from 5:00 p.m. - 7:00 p.m.
 Thursday, January 30, 2020, at Thompson Funeral Home, 4720 Augusta Road, Lexington, SC 29072.
 Funeral services will be at 3:00 p.m.
 Friday, January 31, 2020 at Brookland United Methodist Church, 541 Meeting Street, West Columbia, 29169.
 Entombment will follow the service in the Mausoleum of Southland Memorial Gardens.
 In lieu of flowers, memorial donations can be made to Brookland United Methodist Church.

 Friends may sign the online guest book at www.thompsonsfuneral.com.

-To send flowers to the family of Ronald "Rocky" Thomas, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ronald "Rocky" Thomas, please visit Tribute Store